meeshkan/udemy-tmnt-koopa/README.md

 ```

 ### Convert pngs to jpgs
 This gets rid of any RGBA images.
-To do this, first install install [ImageMagick](https://www.imagemagick.org).
+To do this, first install [ImageMagick](https://www.imagemagick.org).
 ```
 $ python convert_all_pngs_to_jpgs.py
 ```